Ruan Potts

-Ruan Potts (born 24 August 1977) is a South African professional mixed martial artist currently competing in the Heavyweight division.
-A professional competitor since 2011, Potts formerly competed for the UFC.
+Ruan Potts (born 24 August 1977) is a South African professional mixed martial artist who competed in the Heavyweight division.
+A professional competitor from 2011 to 2018, Potts formerly competed for the UFC.

 Mixed martial arts career

 Potts made his professional debut in 2011, competing exclusively for regional promotions in his native South Africa, where he was also the Extreme Fighting Championship (EFC) Heavyweight Champion.
 He compiled a record of 8 – 1, finishing his opponents in all of his victories before signing with the UFC in February 2014.

 Ultimate Fighting Championship

 Potts made his promotional debut against Soa Palelei on 10 May 2014 at UFC Fight Night 40.
 Palelei won the fight via knockout in the first round.

 Potts faced Anthony Hamilton on 30 August 2014 at UFC 177.
 Hamilton won the bout via TKO in the second round.

 Potts faced Derrick Lewis on 28 February 2015 at UFC 184.
 He lost the fight via TKO in the second round.
 Potts was subsequently released from the UFC.